Go All Out When You Thank Your Year-End Donors

 Choose the right channels

-Most likely you’ll use more than one channel to communicate.
+Most likely, you’ll use more than one channel to communicate.
 Pay attention to the channels your donors are using and focus your efforts there.

 Email may be your primary mode of communication and there’s a reason for that.
 It’s fast, easy, relatively inexpensive, and almost everyone has an email address.
 You can quickly get a message out to a lot of people.
 Also, unlike social media, it’s something you can control.
 You don’t have to rely on a social media algorithm to hope your message ends up in your donor’s feed.

 The downside is people get an enormous amount of email from a variety of different sources.
-Political organizations and candidates here in the U.S. send a ton of email messages and it’s only going to get worse as the 2024 election approaches.
-I tend to ignore a lot of those emails and then end up missing something important.
-Plan a strategy to help you break through the noise
+Political organizations and candidates here in the U.S. send a ton of email messages, especially now, and it won’t let up anytime soon.
+Some of the PACs send emails that are so obnoxious they give fundraising a bad name.
+I tend to ignore a lot of those messages and then end up missing something important.
+Plan a strategy to help you break through the noise.

 Plus, the average email open rate is around 20%.
 And, social media is often just a lot of a lot.